SatoryKono/ChEMBL_data_acquisition/README_EN.md

 ```

 * **Fetch** – read identifiers (single or composite via `--id-cols`) and call the upstream services.
-* **Raw CSV / Parquet** – persist the untouched payload to `--raw-out` using the selected `--raw-format`.
+* **Raw CSV / Parquet** – (target pipeline only) persist the untouched payload to `--raw-out` using the selected `--raw-format`.
 * **Cleanup IDs** – trim, deduplicate and patch placeholder identifiers before downstream work.
 * **Normalize** – harmonise text, relations and datatypes so validation is deterministic.
 * **Validate** – run `pandera` schemas, routing failures to the sidecar files recorded in the metadata YAML.
 * **Final export** – write the cleaned table to `--final-out`/`--out` alongside metadata and quality reports.

-When `--raw-out` is omitted the raw snapshot is skipped, keeping backwards compatibility with legacy runs.
-Sidecars continue
+When `--raw-out` is omitted—or when the pipeline does not yet implement raw persistence—the snapshot stage is skipped while the
-to store CLI arguments, configuration diffs and run hashes regardless of the format choices.
+remaining sidecars continue to store CLI arguments, configuration diffs and run hashes.
+Extending raw outputs to additional
+pipelines is tracked on the roadmap.

 ### Placeholder identifiers